Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 Once the Board has received your passing NCAC II exam and MLA record of completion, your CAC-AD certification will be issued.

-Your CAC-AD credential must be reviewed every two years upon the completion of 40 continuing education units (CEUs).
+Your CAC-AD credential must be renewed every two years upon the completion of 40 continuing education units (CEUs).

 With a Master’s Degree and More Experience, You Can Become a Licensed Clinical Alcohol and Drug Counselor (LCADC) in Maryland